Rehoming your Dog

 If you secure a rescue space but it isn’t local, please look into every option you can to get your animal there – try friends, neighbours and family and offer to cover their fuel costs.
 It’s worth the effort, remember: a rescue centre will ensure your dog receives the care it deserves and is rehomed to a responsible, loving new home.

 If you have a pedigree dog you should always try the pedigree rescues, and bear in mind some will also accept crosses.
 Pedigree rescues exist for just about every breed.
 These rescues have in depth knowledge of their breed, can offer advice, and may even have homes waiting for your breed of dog.
-You will find a comprehensive list here –
+You can find a list here www.thekennelclub.org.uk.

 Again, please don’t be put off by distance – these rescues are often willing to arrange, or at least help with transport.